biziro3/baxandall-tone-control/README.md

 # What's next ?
--This board is just a prototype and will have other versions in the near future.
+- This board is just a prototype and will have other versions in the near future.
--Get the parts and send the Gerber files to the manufacturer to have the PCB fabricated.
+- Get the parts and send the Gerber files to the manufacturer to have the PCB fabricated.
--Test the board.
+- Test the board.

 # Links